Octalogic-Tech/octalogic-blog/content/post/API-Protocol-Smackdown-Which-One-Reigns-Supreme.md

 ---
-title: 'API Protocol Smackdown: Which One Reigns Supreme?'
+title: "API Protocol Smackdown: Which One Reigns Supreme?"
 summary: >-
   Selecting the right API protocol can impact your app's success.
 Consider performance, scalability, security, ease of implementation and maintenance.